tihon-veliar/test-task-blog/README.md

 A simple test project for viewing and creating blog entries

 ## Start Instructions
-Сlone the repository.
+Сlone the repository. <br/>
-After go to the project directory,
-After go to the project directory and run the command:
+After go to the project directory and run the command:<br/>
 ### `npm i`
 Then select one of the available scripts.